Note added Oct 3, 2009: See Phoebe for an addition to the material below|

-The leading edge of Iapetus is covered with dark material, probably sifting through the satellite system as a result of impacts with the dark, outer moon, Phoebe.
+The leading edge of Iapetus is covered with dark material, probably sifting through the satellite system as a result of impacts with the dark outer moon, Phoebe.
 This material overlies old craters on the leading side of the moon, but not at the poles or the trailing side.
-Note the odd equatorial ridge, several miles high, as though the moon consisted of two halves, crudely stuck together.
-The origins of this ridge are unknown, and will probably remain so, for some time to come.
-Also, note the subsidence area, on the right side of the image.
+Note the odd equatorial ridge, several miles high, making it look like the moon consisted of two halves, crudely stuck together.
+The origins of this ridge are unknown, and will probably remain so for some time to come.
+Also note the subsidence area on the right side of the image.
 A closer view of the subsidence area is shown below.
 (Cassini Imaging Team, SSI, JPL, ESA, NASA, apod050201)

 2009 Cassini spacecraft image of Iapetus

 (Cassini Imaging Team, SSI, JPL, ESA, NASA, apod090809)

 Named after one of the sons of Uranus and Gaea

 Orbital period 79.3302 days

 Rotation period 79.3302 days (synchronous, one side always facing Saturn)

 Diameter 1460 km (about 900 miles)

 Mass 1/3000 of Earth's

 Density 1.2 times density of water (Composition probably mostly ice)